AndyPham1/Team-Project-Wizrad-Unity-Game/README.md

 The game was completed as part of the CS4480 Capstone Project.

-Check the gif for gameplay (old version gameplay).
+Check the gif for gameplay (old version gameplay, aprox 3 min long).